 Level 4 (Extended Reasoning) requires the complex reasoning of Level 3 with the addition of planning, investigating, applying significant conceptual understanding, and/or developing that will most likely require an extended period of time.
 Students should be required to connect and relate ideas and concepts within the content area or among content areas in order to be at this highest level.
+The

-The distinguishing factor for Level 4 would be a show of evidence (through a task, a product, or an extended response) that the cognitive demands have been met.
+Georgia Department of Education October 2014 • Page 9 of 27 All rights reserved. distinguishing factor for Level 4 would be a show of evidence, through a task, a product, or an extended response, that the cognitive demands have been met.